mapbox/rio-color/README.md

           PROPORTION = 1 results in an identical image PROPORTION = 2 is likely way too saturated

-  BANDS are specified as a single arg
+  BANDS are specified as a single arg, no delimiters

       `123` or `RGB` or `rgb` are all equivalent

   Example:

       rio color -d uint8 -j 4 input.tif output.tif \
-          gamma 3 0.95 sigmoidal 1,2,3 35 0.13
+          gamma 3 0.95, sigmoidal rgb 35 0.13

 Options: